 With a combined 55 years experience, Gina Per and Arthur L. Robin, PhD, are respected experts in the field of Adult ADHD, particularly as it can affect relationships.
 You can learn more about our backgrounds at About the Presenters.

-You will find camaraderie and peer support through a variety of potential outlets—tele-chats, Google Hangouts, a private forum.
+You will find camaraderie and peer support through a variety of potential virtual outlets-for example, Zoom meetings.